 The computer vision-driven medication management system has the potential to drastically reduce the number of medical errors that occur due to incorrect or missing prescriptions, incorrect dosages, or even forgetting to take a certain medication.

-The implementation of computer vision for medication management increases patient safety, reduces the burden on healthcare professionals, and saves time and money in the long run.
+The implementation of computer vision for medication management increases patient safety.
+Thus, reducing the burden on healthcare professionals, and saving time and money in the long run.

-Facial recognition for patient identification is a technology that uses computer algorithms to match facial features from digital images against records of existing patients.
-By comparing two or more digital images of faces, facial recognition software can determine whether or not the individuals are the same person.
+Facial recognition for patient identification uses computer algorithms to match facial features from digital images against records of existing patients.
+By comparing two or more digital images of faces, facial recognition determines whether the individuals are the same person.

 Computer vision can be used to identify and count cells.
 Various computer vision methods have been introduced as alternatives to traditional microscopy and rapid diagnostic tests.
 AI vision methods hold much potential to drastically reduce errors arising from manual cell counting and save a significant amount of human resources, time, and cost.